 There is one departure lounge each for international and domestic flights.
 The international lounge can become crowded at times, but plans are underway for expansion.

-Before the security checkpoint, there are resin copies of the stones from the Sapodilla Bay Hill Rock Carvings.
+Before the international security checkpoint, there are resin copies of the stones from the Sapodilla Bay Hill Rock Carvings.